Instrumental/statsd-instrumental-backend/README.md

 ## Configuration

+See our [example config file](exampleConfig.js) for a complete StatsD configuration.

-You have to add the following basic configuration information to your StatsD config file.
+Otherwise, add the following basic configuration information to your StatsD config file.

 ```js